lucasobx/fedora-niri/README.md

 - Wayland/Qt/Electron environment tweaks
 - Blur and transparency enabled in `niri`
 - Preconfigured `niri` keybinds and desktop layout
-- Optional development tooling (`emacs`, `neovim`, `asdf`, `docker`, `vs code`)
 - Optional gaming/media/software packages via DNF and Flatpak
+- Optional development tooling
 - Optional Git identity setup
-- Display, keyboard layout, and scaling configuration during setup

 > [!NOTE]
-> The setup intentionally removes most pre-installed GNOME applications to keep the system minimal.
+> The setup intentionally removes most pre-installed GNOME applications to keep the system minimal. `GNOME Software` is also removed after setup.
-> This includes apps such as GNOME Calendar, Maps, Weather, Logs, System Monitor, Calculator, Text Editor, and several other default utilities.
->
-> `GNOME Software` is also removed after setup.
 Flatpak management can be done through `Bazaar`, which is installed by default.

-The installer is fully interactive and lets you choose optional packages before installation starts.
+> - Interactive installer with optional package selection.
+> - The script must be run as a regular user (not root)
+> - `sudo` is used internally when required
+> - The installer stops immediately on errors
+> - The default configuration is optimized for Wayland usage

 ---